cri-o/cri-o/docs/kpod.1.md

 such as CRI runtime and the kubelet are not responding or failing.
-A shared API layer could be created to share code between the daemon and kpod. kpod does not require any daemon running. kpod utilizes the same underlying components that ocid uses i.e. containers/image, container/storage, oci-runtime-tool/generate, runc or any other OCI compatible runtime. kpod shares state with ocid and so has the capability to debug pods/images created by ocid.
+A shared API layer could be created to share code between the daemon and kpod. kpod does not require any daemon running. kpod utilizes the same underlying components that crio uses i.e. containers/image, container/storage, oci-runtime-tool/generate, runc or any other OCI compatible runtime. kpod shares state with crio and so has the capability to debug pods/images created by crio.

 **kpod [GLOBAL OPTIONS]**